janvmusic/Learning/js-grammar/chapter17.md

 - Now `Luna` & `Felix` share methods via `prototype`

 #### 17.2.4 Creating objects using Object.create
-- You can asd well use `Object.create` function like this:
+- You can as well use `Object.create` function like this:
 ```javascript
 const cat = {
   name: "Felix",